rikhuijzer/blog/posts/why-not-r.md

 ```

 When your writing large programs, this isn't very clear.
-We could have warned the user (or ourselve) much earlier by specifying that the input **should be a number**:
+We could have warned the user (or ourselves) much earlier by specifying that the input **should be a number**:

 ```
 double(x::Number) = 2x